ageller/GoldbergBennett_ISTPpt2/README.md

 - added a more careful check for token length when defining the list of items to send to the LLM in `scripts/label_clusters.py` so that it doesn't cut an answer off mid-way.
 - trying to improve the cleanup of the LLM-produced labels in `scripts/label_clusters.py`.
 - added an input for `n_components` in the `scripts/umapper.py` script, which required a few edits to `scripts/umapper.py` and also `scripts/cluster.py`
+- in all script codes, I added an input to define the file number (so that I don't have to create so many files every time I rerun the code!)